ponylang/pony-tutorial/docs/pattern-matching/as.md

 ## Safely converting to a more specific type

-As we know, each object has one or more types, and each alias of an object is of one or more types. `as` allows an object alias to be expressed as one of the other types of the object which is not part of the alias type.
+As we know, each object instance has one or more types, and each alias is of one or more types. `as` allows an object alias to be expressed as one of the other types of the object which is not implied by the alias type.
 Simple example;

 ```pony
   type Animal is (Cat | Dog | Fish)